angelinahli/hangman-solver-2/README.md

 * add a suggestions page for you to submit words that should be added to the corpus?

 ## Known bugs
+* The hangman game can't accomodate multiple users at the same time :(
+* The hangman game sometimes switches games.
+I'll handle this later.
 * I'm not sure how to handle the config.py file.
 I should figure that out in time for the next app!
 * Many words seem to be missing from the vocabulary (might want to pull some additional words later)